 You can find quality products at a fraction of the new retail price thanks to consignment stores, online yard sales, and resale apps!

-Drink water instead of juice, soda, alcohol, expensive coffee
+– Drink water instead of juice, soda, alcohol, or expensive coffee

 Train your taste buds to crave water instead of paying for higher price beverages.
 And on that topic, buy a water filter in place of bottled water!

-Seek out free entertainment, attractions, events for fun
+– Seek out free entertainment, attractions, and events for fun

 A perfect way to start out this New Year Money Challenge is to review your past 3-6 months of expenses.
 Then break down each category to see how much money you’ve been spending in each category.
 Grab our FREE Financial Audit sheet!
 When we started our debt-free journey, our food and entertainment expenses were a lot higher than we thought they were.
 Ouch!

-After your expense audit, set a budget to spend less in each category than you have been previously.
-And adjust your budget as needed each month.
+After your expense audit, set a budget to spend less in each category than you did previously.
+Be sure to adjust your budget as needed each month.

 The best way to avoid late fees and/or spending money that you shouldn’t is to pay your bills on auto-draft.
 Then the temptation to spend that money elsewhere is gone.